 Shikikin is the deposit, which is pretty standard in a rental agreement in the US.
 It’s usually equivalent to a month or two of rent, paid in advance, and if there aren’t any damages or problems to the place while you’re staying there, it’ll come back to you at the end of the contract.

-In some cases this means renting an apartment in Japan could mean 5 or 6 months’ rent up front, right when you move in.
+In some cases this means the costs of renting an apartment in Japan could mean 5 or 6 months’ rent up front, right when you move in.
 Yikes!
 Be prepared!
 Be sure to have all your ID and proper documents when coming in to sign the contract.
 You’ll be told what you need to bring, but don’t forget your residence card (在留カード) and passport.

 And then come the bills!
 Electricity, water, and gas are generally based on consumption.
 You’ll get bills in your mailbox, which you can easily pay at convenience stores, post offices, or banks.
 You can also set up direct debits which take from your Japanese bank account monthly, leaving you with a receipt every month.
 Methods of payment can be worked out with the owner or agency, so make sure to square that all away.